-I am always drawn to research that deals with water, and some time ago I read about the bioengineer Dr. Gerald Pollack's great work with water - and his discovery of "the fourth form of water".
-Previously, the liquid, solid (ice) and vapor was the recognized forms of water, but Dr. Gerald Pollack has now added the fourth form: Gel water.
+I am always drawn to research regarding water, and some time ago I read about the bioengineer Dr. Gerald Pollack's great work with water - and his discovery of "the fourth form of water".
+Previously, liquid, solid (ice) and vapor was the recognized forms of water, but Dr. Gerald Pollack has now added the fourth form: Gel water.

 Anthropologist Gina Bria encountered something similar in her work with desert regions and hydration.
 How do the desert people keep their bodies hydrated in the desert, she asked herself.
 It turned out that e.g., the Incas and Aztecs were not looking for water on their desert wanderings, but instead they were looking for plants.
 Desert plants such as Chia, Cactus and Yuca all have a high content of gel water, which proves to be a much better form of hydration for humans.
 This type of water is not called H2O but H3O2.

 Gina Bria tested it on her 92-year-old mother, who had trouble maintaining an optimal level of hydration.
 She claims that crushed chia seeds in the mother's daily orange juice completely solved the problem, until the mother died as a 98-year-old.

 A third expert, Dr. Dana Cohen, author of the book Quench, a book about gel water, writes: "Because most of the water in our cells has this gel structure, we believe that the body absorbs the gel water better and that the water is released continuously, which also improves absorption."

 I could write a very long article on this topic, but if you google "gel water", you will find many articles and Youtube videos on the subject.
 The most important thing for me with this article, is to shed light on something as magical as water.
 Let’s take it next level!